rajveermalviya/unifrost/README.md

 Because SSE works on top of HTTP, it always stays updated.
 For example HTTP/3 will use QUIC protocol as transport layer that improves data streaming and many more improvements.

+## Community:

+Join the #unifrost channel on [gophers](https://gophers.slack.com/messages/unifrost) Slack Workspace for questions and discussions.

 ## Future Goals: